 The Board of Directors or the Committee may at any time amend or terminate the Incentive Plan, however, no award under the Incentive Plan will be adversely affected by such amendment or termination without the written consent of the award recipient.

 Participants and Eligibility

 Any employee of Martin Marietta or its affiliates may receive an award under the Incentive Plan.
-As of December 31, 2015, there are approximately 7,300 employees of Martin Marietta and its affiliates who may be eligible to participate in the Incentive Plan.
+Presently, there are approximately 60 individuals who may be eligible to participate in the Incentive Plan.

 Awards